bridgecrewio/redshirts/README.md

       the same repo is included in --repos and --skip-repos, then the repo will be skipped.
 Takes precedence over --skip-repo-file.

-  --workspaces=<value>
-      A comma separated list of workspace and / or usernames for which to fetch repos.
-Use the --repos option to add additional specific repos on top of those in the specified workspace(s).
-Use the --skip-repos option to exclude individual repos that are a part of these workspace(s).

 DESCRIPTION
   Count active contributors for Bitbucket server (self-hosted) repos